maartenwijntjes/p5-sketch-and-test/README.md

 All the essentials that are needed in a p5.js sketch can be found in the Example sketch.

-### and image/data/code storage
+### Image/data/code storage

-If you want to run an MTurk HIT, you need to have the images and data online, somewhere.
-That always gives headaches because servers don't like eachother content by default.
+If you want to post an MTurk HIT, you need to have the images and data online, somewhere.
+That always gives headaches because servers don't necessarily like each others' content.
 This mechanisms is known as [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 If you have an experiment that needs both images and measurement lists, here are two options to consider:
-1. put your images on [imgur.com](https://imgur.com) and copy your table/array in your code.
+1. put your images on [imgur.com](https://imgur.com) and copy/type your measurement list as a table/array in your code.
 2. upload your images and .csv file on a webserver for which you can control the CORS settings.

-We used [Amazon S3](http://s3.console.aws.amazon.com/) and also put our HTML and .js files there.
-It is not necessary but it is nice to have all your experiment files in one place.
+The second option is best but also more complex.
+We used [Amazon S3](http://s3.console.aws.amazon.com/) as server and also put our HTML and .js files there.
+It is not necessary but it is nice to have all your experiment code and files in one place.
 On Amazon S3 you need to make your files public, obviously, and change the CORS settings.
 We found this, and it seems to work!

 ```